demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

     base.Delete.Table("Tweets") |> ignore
 ```

-Then run the application using `forge run` command to create the `Tweets` table using this migration.
+Then run the application using `forge run` command to create the `Tweets` table utilizing this migration.

 Upon successful execution, we will be having a `Tweets` table in our database.